This is part of a series: Define Life

 This is a little more controversial.
 Even the definition I linked to says that viruses aren’t alive.
 Under my definition, if predators and parasites are alive, then viruses are, too.
 They just go dormant when they aren’t inside a host, much as this parasite does.
 Also, they steal another creature’s factory, instead of making one themselves.

 - Prions, and other self-catalyzing chemicals

 Mis-folded proteins that force other proteins to mis-fold in the same way.
 I don’t think that these should be considered alive, since they aren’t even close to being self-sustaining factories.
 Why do I say viruses are life, when prions aren’t?
 Viruses are stripped-down cells, while prions aren’t.
 Also, a prerequisite to something being automated is having a programmable controller to automate.
 Viruses have, at very least, a program for an automated factory, while prions don’t.

 - Computer malware, and other self-copying software (quines)

 I’m not sure about this one.
-Whether they are or aren’t, depends on whether the virtual world inside a computer count as an “environment”, and CPU time, RAM, hard drive space, network bandwidth, etc., count as raw materials.
+Whether they are or aren’t, depends on whether the virtual world inside a computer counts as an “environment”, and whether CPU time, RAM, hard drive space, network bandwidth, etc., count as raw materials.
 They’re either alive, or life-like.

 Definitely not, since they bear no resemblance to factories.

 Creatures of more than 1 species that live together and work together, and both benefit.
 They usually are very different from each other, and not in, say, the same genus.
-The main question here is whether symbiotes that always need each other should be considered 1 creature or 2.
+The main question here is whether symbiotes that always need each other should be considered one creature or two.
 I say that each member of a symbiotic relationship is alive, since each is a self-sustaining factory.

 Surely a spirit is alive, but does it fit this definition?
 I don’t know enough about what exactly a spirit is to give a good answer.